About

 MA History (UKZN)

-Support Learning Educator registered with SACE
+Educator registered with SACE

 Accredited SACE Provider registered with SACE for Specific Courses

-Specialist Wellness Counsellor licensed with ASCHP
+Specialist Wellness Counsellor designated with ASCHP

 • Continuous Professional Development (Compliant for both SACE and ASCHP)